Our businesses are bleeding to death – GUTA cries

 Most of these foreigners come under the guise of manufacturing but divert to trading; taking advantage of the loopholes in the laws, as well as the lack of enforcement of same, and cause damage to our economy.

-The juiciest part of our economy such as banking, telecommunication, oil, and mining – the extractive industries are all dominated by foreigners who repatriate all their profits to their home countries leaving us with virtually nothing except a few taxes and some royalties.
+The juiciest part of our economy such as the banking, telecommunication, oil, mining – the extractive industries are all dominated by foreigners and repatriate all their profits to their home countries leaving us with virtually nothing except the few taxes and some royalties.

-Most foreign direct investors overpriced their investment to have the advantage to repatriate the same value to their home countries to our detriment.
+Most foreign direct investors overpriced their investment in order to have an advantage to repatriate same value to their home countries to our detriment.
 This explains the reason we hardly physically see these investments corresponding with the amounts that are being declared as foreign direct investments in the country.

-The movement and money transfer by churches should also be monitored and controlled.
+The movement and transfer of money by churches should also be closely monitored and controlled.

 How can we go on like this as a nation? because this is not just a simple matter of passing on the cost to the consuming public.
-The purchasing power of the consumers is drastically reduced due to high inflation rates and other factors.
+The purchasing power of the consumers is drastically reduced due to high inflation rate and other factors.
 As a result, consumers are not even buying at the moment, let alone increasing the prices.
-Businesses' turnover is negatively affected, thereby rendering us unable to service our loans, especially for those whose capital is borrowed from commercial banks and other sources.
+Businesses turnover are negatively affected, thereby rendering us unable to service our loans, especially for those whose capital is borrowed from the commercial banks and other sources.

-At this stage, the only prudent thing to do is to hold unto your stocks without selling, but the problem here is, that you might be owing your suppliers and banks, and at the same time, you cannot also punish the consuming public.
+At this stage the only prudent thing to do, is to hold unto your stocks without selling, but the problem here is, you might be owing your suppliers and banks, at the same time you cannot also punish the consuming public.

-We agree that there is a problem in the world, and Ghana is no exception.
-This period is the best time to bring leadership skills to bear and make a difference, of course, with the support of all Ghanaians regardless of political leaning.
+We agree that there is a problem in the world, which Ghana is no exception.
+This period is the best time to bring leadership skills to bare and make a difference, of course, with the support of all Ghanaians regardless of political leaning.

 Businesses are indeed bleeding and are in dire need of emergency rescue.